 I am a Visiting Researcher at Microsoft Research Cambridge .

-I am currently the Main Supervisor for the following PhD students:
+I am currently the Main Supervisor for the following PhD researchers:

-I have been the PhD Supervisor for the following PhD students:
+I have been the PhD Supervisor for the following PhD researchers:

 I have been the Main PhD Defence Examiner and Member of the PhD Defence Jury for the following PhD researchers and Universities: